hmc-cs-mpalanker/hmcforum/README.md

 ## MVP objectives

 * Have a functional login system to create, delete, or edit posts
-* Have the ability (or requirement) to post an internym when creating a post.
 * Allow commenting on threads from members of the HMC community
 * Create a profile page that allows users to change their user names, names, and potentially add other information.
 * Have an About page.